Marker Logo

 Santa Barbara County Courthouse Marker image.
 Click for full size.

-Photographed By Andrew Ruppenstein, March 4, 2019
+Photographed by Andrew Ruppenstein, March 4, 2019

 1. Santa Barbara County Courthouse Marker

+Santa Barbara County Courthouse has been designated a National Historic Landmark.
 This courthouse complex possesses national significance in commemorating the history of the United States Of America

 The Santa Barbara County Courthouse is a superlative example of Spanish Colonial Revival Architecture.
 Moorish and Rural Andalusian design elements and massing make it unusual among county courthouses built in the United States during the first half of the Twentieth Century.

 Location.
 34° 25.453′ N, 119° 42.154′ W. Marker is in Santa Barbara, California, in Santa Barbara County.
-Marker can be reached from the intersection of Anacapa Street and E. Anapamu Street.
+It can be reached from the intersection of Anacapa Street and E. Anapamu Street.
 Touch for map.
 Marker is at or near this postal address: 1100 Anacapa Street, Santa Barbara CA 93101, United States of America.
 Touch for directions.

 Paid Advertisement